jk-brown/Matilda_MAGICC_comparison/README.md

  2. Is it possible to run Hector in "MAGICC mode" and MAGICC in "Hector mode"?
 I think this means -- is it possible to run Hector to free run after a certain point, in the way that MAGICC does, and is it then possible to run MAGICC in a free run set-up from the initial year, in the way that Hector does.

     Running MAGICC in a "Hector mode" I think would 100% require collaboration?
 Maybe not but it would be harder with out the collab.

+# Meeting 12/20/2024
+## Notes
+Although there are similarities and some differences between MAGICC and Hector + Matilda we need to be very intentional about statements we make in support of one over the other and we need to have a realy good defenisble reason for using one over the other.
+There are important policy implications in the tails of distributions that we want to make sure we are appropriately informing.
+And so we need to be confident and knowledgable to the extent that we can about our ability to characterize the uncertainty in the tails of the distributions.

+It is our burden in any paper that we may end uo writing up for this to explain the differences that we see or will be showing in the paper -- My burden, I need to make sure that I am able to explain the reasoning behind it.
+This is not only important for me to provie that I can do this shit but also it is important for JGCRI beyond my expiration date.
+If it can be used and explained clearly the use of the tool will grow.
+So, with any publication that will come out of this (as should be our goal), a MAGICC v.
+Hector + Matilda comparison must have some context.
+We can't just say "the models are different and we don't know why."
+We need to explain clearly why they are different.

+## Experiments
+1. We want to have an experiment where we use Hector + Matilda to emulate MAGICC results -- this can be done fairly simply in Matilda using MAGICC results to constrain (and weight) Hector model outputs.
+I think I would do this by creating a MAGICC scoring criterion?
+There are other ways for this to be done -- RMSE calculation and pick those that have lowest RMSE -- this is goign to be the same thing as finding the highest likelihood.
+This will be done using the future projections of MAGICC.
+2. How do the parameters of this Hector in MAGICC emulation mode results compare to what the Hector MAtilda run normally using historical data as a "constraint".